Explorer

 Tabs

-The Explorer currently has four tabs:
+The Explorer includes several tabs:

 -